 Many people, especially young men, love the sensation of speed.
 The associated adrenaline rush is often too much to resist, and as soon as their driving license lands on the doormat, these inexperienced new drivers are already heading for the twisty B-roads in their new steed.

-Stories like these raise questions about deaths on the road and how much can reasonably be done to cut their numbers.
+Stories of horrific car accidents caused by speeding raise questions about deaths on the road and how much can reasonably be done to cut their numbers.
 While it has been shown that proper training does help, it doesn’t solve all the problems.
 Advanced motorists, having been given that badge, may feel that they are better qualified that their non-advanced fellows to drive quickly.

 It is probably prohibitively expensive and complicated to show each and every new driver horrific photographs of the results of serious car accidents in order to terrify them into driving more carefully.
-However, it is also expensive for insurance companies to be constantly paying out claims against drivers who have caused widespread destruction because they think they are Lewis Hamilton.
+However, it is also expensive for insurance companies to be constantly paying out claims against drivers who have caused widespread destruction because they think they are a formula1 driver.